bahorn/skp/README.md

 Make sure ftrace is enabled and you have `CONFIG_REGULATOR` as that is used in the initcall hook.

 The payloads can be compiled with [klude2](https://github.com/bahorn/klude2).
-Modify `src/sample` to change what it does. all kernel symbols are supported.
+Modify one of the samples in `tools/klude2/src/sample` to change what it does.
+All kernel symbols are supported, and they can work across kernel versions but you are better off building the payload for your specific kernel.

 I have set this up to not need you to provide a payload, as the default behaviour is just to print some info during the kernels boot.